arinal/Z2IO/README.md

 If async boundary is hit, it waits (by using semaphore) until the async handler is finished.
 Since `IO.never` is also incorporated, this will block the main thread forever.

-Executing the async version won't block the main thread, even though the execution of `io` still won't be finished due to `IO.never`.
+Executing the async version won't block the main thread, even though the execution of `io` still won't reach an end due to `IO.never`.
 ```scala
 io.unsafeRunAsync {
   case Right(value) => println("IO execution is finished (unlikely)")